Proto-Indo-European mythology: Water deities

 A stone sculpture of an Apsara in the Padmanabhapuran Palace, Kerala.

 Based on the similarity of motifs attested over a wide geographical extent, it is very likely that Proto-Indo-European beliefs featured some sorts of beautiful and sometimes dangerous water goddesses who seduced mortal men, akin to the Greek naiads, the nymphs of fresh waters.
 The Vedic Apsarás are said to frequent forest lakes, rivers, trees, and mountains.
 They are of outstanding beauty, and Indra sends them to lure men.
 In Ossetic mythology, the waters are ruled by Donbettyr ("Water-Peter"), who has daughters of extraordinary beauty and with golden hair.
 In Armenian folklore, the Parik take the form of beautiful women who dance amid nature.
 The Slavonic water nymphs víly are also depicted as alluring maidens with long golden or green hair who like young men and can do harm if they feel offended.
 The Albanian mountain nymphs, Perit and Zana, are portrayed as beautiful but also dangerous creatures.
 Similar to the Baltic nymph-like Laumes, they have the habit of abducting children.
 The beautiful and long-haired Laumes also have sexual relations and short-lived marriages with men.
 The Breton Korrigans are irresistible creatures with golden hair wooing mortal men and causing them to perish for love.
 The Norse Huldra, Iranian Ahuraīnīs and Lycian Eliyãna can likewise be regarded as reflexes of the water nymphs.

 A wide range of linguistic and cultural evidence attest the holy status of the terrestrial (potable) waters h₂ep-, venerated collectively as "the Waters" or divided into "Rivers and Springs".
 The cults of fountains and rivers, which may have preceded Proto-Indo-European beliefs by tens of thousands of years, was also prevalent in their tradition.
 Some authors have proposed Neptonos or H₂epom Nepōts as the Proto-Indo-European god of the waters.
 The name literally means "Grandson [or Nephew] of the Waters".
 Linguists reconstruct his name from that of the Vedic god Apám Nápát, the Roman god Neptūnus, and the Old Irish god Nechtain.
 Although such a god has been solidly reconstructed in Proto-Indo-Iranian religion, Mallory and Adams nonetheless still reject him as a Proto-Indo-European deity on linguistic grounds.

-A river goddess Deh₂nu- has been proposed based on the Vedic goddess Dānu, the Irish goddess Danu, the Welsh goddess Dôn and the names of the rivers Danube, Don, Dnieper, and Dniester.
+A river goddess Deh₂nu- has been proposed based on the Vedic goddess Danu, the Irish goddess Danu, the Welsh goddess Dôn and the names of the rivers Danu, Danube, Don, Dnieper, and Dniester.
 Mallory and Adams however note that while the lexical correspondence is probable, "there is really no evidence for a specific river goddess" in Proto-Indo-European mythology "other than the deification of the concept of 'river' in Indic tradition".
 Some have also proposed the reconstruction of a sea god named Trih₂tōn based on the Greek god Triton and the Old Irish word trïath, meaning "sea".
 Mallory and Adams also reject this reconstruction as having no basis, asserting that the "lexical correspondence is only just possible and with no evidence of a cognate sea god in Irish."